MatthiasP11/BatForce/README.md

 ### Usage
 The Flask frontend provides a web interface to interact with the FastAPI backend.
-Users can query birthday information and view waste data analytics.
+Users can query the year and town they prefer to see the amount of waste.
 ### Contributing
 Contributions are welcome.
 Please read the contribution guidelines before submitting pull requests.